Metallica: Lady Gaga Co-Lead Singer, Tribute For Motörhead’s Lemmy Kilmister

 — MIX 96.1 (@mix961sa) March 1, 2017

-So amazing, in fact, that after the show, Metallica’s drummer Lars Ulrich told Access Hollywood that the band is a “new lead singer,” according to News Hub.
+So amazing, in fact, that after the show, Metallica’s drummer Lars Ulrich told Access Hollywood that the band has a “new lead singer,” according to News Hub.

 “Well, a new co-lead singer is a better way of saying it.
 We were talking earlier about maybe making her a permanent member of Metallica, and being a five-piece from now on, so we’ll see.”